lmorchard/blog.lmorchard.com/posts/2021-04-26-big-sonic-heaven-spy/index.md

 The Big Sonic Heaven shaped hole in my life kind of got filled by a few streaming stations, some of which were themselves inspired by the original.
 Podcasts appeared as that started to become a thing, some also inspired by Big Sonic Heaven.

-In particular, I remember [Strangeways Radio], Auralgasms Radio ([now defunct](auralgasms)), and I think some stations on [RadioIO] before it became whatever it is now.
+In particular, I remember [Strangeways Radio], Auralgasms Radio ([now defunct][auralgasms]), and I think some stations on [RadioIO] before it became whatever it is now.

 Around 2007, I heard that Big Sonic Heaven was back on the radio on Indie 103.1 out in Los Angeles.
 By this point, you could stream just about any terrestrial station, so it was really cool to catch the show again!
 Then, that station went dark.